-- Women are still encouraged into certain roles and pressurised to stay “young”, “slim”, “pretty” and “nicely behaved” and to obey these patriarchal rules.
+- Women are still being pushed into particular roles and pressurised to remain ever “young”, “slender”, “beautiful” and “compliant” or to bow to these patriarchal rules.

-It is still men who set the tone in politics, in business and in research.
+It is still men who call the shots – in politics, the economy and academic life.

-We know that populists, dictators and politicians like Trump, Putin, Erdogan don’t care tuppence for women’s rights.
-Quite the reverse: they are making life especially hard for women – look at Trump’s attitudes, or what happened recently in Russia, where they abolished the law protecting women from domestic violence!
-And we all know what Erdogan thinks about women’s issues.
+Indeed, populists, dictators and politicians like Trump, Putin and Erdogan represent a toxic patriarchy and don’t care tuppence for women’s rights.
+On the contrary, they are making women’s lives particularly difficult – see Trump’s views or the way domestic violence no longer constitutes a criminal offence in Russia, and we all know what Erdogan thinks of women’s issues.

 So it is high time for us women in Europe to make a stand for human rights, democracy, the environment, peace, equal rights, equal pay and everything dear to our hearts.
 Male supporters warmly welcome.